jerinpeter/ros-map-studio/README.md

 	- Brush paints cells using current color mode and brush size.
 	- Color modes include Alternate (toggle per click), Occupied, Unoccupied, Uncertain.
 - Measure
   - Click two points to add a measurement.
 The result shows a black line with filled arrowheads and a yellow label box with the distance in meters.
+  - Measurements are calculated using the map's resolution (from the YAML metadata) to provide real-world dimensions.
+  - This is particularly helpful for determining room dimensions, doorway widths, furniture placement areas, and other spatial measurements in architectural floor plans.
   - Click near a dimension line or on its label to select it.
 Press Delete to remove.
   - Clear Dimensions removes all dimensions (and is undoable).
 - Line
   - Click to start, click again to end.
-Thickness uses brush size.
+Thickness is controlled by the dedicated Line Thickness control.
 ESC cancels in-progress drawing.
 - Text
 	- Click to place a new text item, then edit inline (Enter to finish, ESC to cancel).
 	- Use the Text Size and Text Rot controls; Reset sets rotation back to 0°.